Board of Trustees

 The Shawl ministry knits and crochets shawls to give to parishioners (and close affiliates) in times of challenge.

-The mission of the Membership Committee is to build and encourage community by supporting and recognizing current, new, and aspiring members and friends.
+The mission of the Growing Connections Committee is to build and encourage community by supporting and recognizing current, new, and aspiring members and friends.

 7th Principle Project